Skip to content

 Project Structure

-To scaffold a full project with an entry point, test file, and manifest:
+To scaffold a full project with an entry point, test file, and manifest, use the standard project lifecycle path.
+It is the simplest path for most first projects.

 This creates a ready-to-run layout: